HPCguy/Squint/README.md

 compiler options, by a minimum of 3%.

 That said, make no mistake, my current optimizations are all crap and yet I am still beating gcc.
-I am only one may with no resources, so I  pick the path I see as most interesting and plod along at a snail's pace when I am not watching TV or playing video games.
-If I had the resources to hire a small team and treat this as a real project that I and my tiny team work on full time, I could do ***much*** better!
+I am only one person with no resources, so I  pick the path I see as most interesting and plod along at a snail's pace when I am not watching TV or playing video games.
+If I had the resources to hire a small team and treat this as a real full time project, I could do ***much*** better!
 ```
 Below is the assembly language for the tests/shock.c ComputeFaceInfo() function for all three compilers: